Question: What is the Board of Tax Appeals?

 Question: What will my hearing be like?

-Answer: A hearing before the board is very similar to a trial in court, with witnesses, exhibits, and rules of evidence and procedure.
+Answer: A hearing before the board is identical to a trial in court, with witnesses, exhibits, and rules of evidence and procedure.
 The Board is composed of the Board Chairman and two Board Members, which will act as the finder of fact.
 The Board Members are free to question witnesses, request additional information and to inquire about facts not otherwise brought to the Board's attention.

 At the discretion of the Chairman, each party may make a brief opening statement, or the appellant may immediately proceed with the presentation of its case.
 Each party then offers relevant evidence in support of its position.
 Evidence may be the sworn testimony, or the introduction of documents.
 Witnesses are subject to direct questioning as well as cross-examination.
 At the conclusion of the hearing and at the discretion of the Chairman, parties have an opportunity to make closing statements.